apache/cloudstack-docs-install/source/hypervisor/kvm.rst

    VLAN=yes
    BRIDGE=cloudbr1

-Now we have the VLAN interfaces configured we can add the bridges on top of them.
+Now that we have the VLAN interfaces configured we can add the bridges on top of them.

 .. sourcecode:: bash